Collage, June 7th 2023, Brooklyn Climate and Art

 On June 7th, 2023, heavy smoke and pollution set into New York City from the wildfires in Canada.
 I took photos between 2pm and 4pm as I walked from downtown Brooklyn to Chinatown via Manhattan Bridge.
 I created photo booklets and composed the 28-minute piece above to remember and reflect on my experience.

-My decision to work on climate is motivated by emotional acceptance of climate change and the resulting hope/desire to address it.
 I've always logically accepted climate change, but the emotional acceptance is driven by a) perspectives that describe the nature of its complexity and b) making art that is rooted in understanding my personal experience.
 Art allows me to approach systems that are too difficult to think about by capturing what their scale feels like – that “so much bigger than me” feeling.

 Stacks Image 173